ekwan/Jprogdyn/README.md

  - `gaussian_force_footer` is blank, but this would be the place to put any special basis sets or other directives.
  - `checkpoint_prefix` is what the checkpoints filenames for each trajectory will start with.
  - `vibrational_initialization_default : quasiclassical` and `vibrational_initialization_override : 0:ts_positive` mean to initialize all normal modes quasiclasically and, only for mode 0, initialize with no displacement and give the reaction forward velocity in the transition mode.
 The sign of the transition mode is arbitrary and depends on which geometry you define as products (see the discussion on [transition modes](#transition-modes) below).
  - `rotational_initialization_type : classical` means to start rotating the molecule a small amount.
  - `termination_condition : no_termination_conditions` means to let the trajectories run for the complete time (i.e., run all forward and backward points).
 These conditions can also used for the analysis step (see below) and tell *Jprogdyn* which internal coordinates to analyze in the next ste.

 3. **Analyze Trajectories**

+ To analyze the trajectories, type `mvn exec:java -Dconfig.filename="tutorials/reaction_tutorial_analysis.config"`.

+ - The "trajectory stability analysis" shows some statistics about the variability of the total energy in each trajectory:

+ The standard deviation of each trajectory is shown as an `AsciiBar`.
+The standard deviation in kcal for each trajectory is shown to the right of the square brackets.
+The asterisk in each `AsciiBar` marks the approximate standard deviation, with `0.0` and `5.0` indicating the limits of the scale.
+In general, the standard deviation should be less than 0.0001%.
+We recommend discarding any trajectories with unusually high standard deviations.
+You can do so simply by deleting the `.chk` and `.chk.bak` files associated with the bad trajectories and re-running the same input file as you used to run the trajectories.

+ - The "geometry analysis" shows key geometric parameters as a function of time for each trajectory.
+Here is an example of a trajectory that went to product:

+ - It is also possible for a trajectory to recross.
+In this example, recrossing from product to product was found:

+ - Statistics on all outcomes are also shown:

+ - If requested, `.traj` files will be written to the `analysis/` folder, with one `.traj` file per trajectory.
+These movies can be played with MOLDEN.

+ - `.csv` files containing key bond lengths, angles, or torsions for each trajectory can also be written to disk.
+You can control this behavior using the `analysis_coordinate` keyword.
+To turn this off, set `write_analysis_csv` to `no`.

+ - Note that the `termination_conditions` section has been populated (and it wasn't for the running of the trajectories).
+This defines a set of reference conditions so that *Jprogdyn* can identify whether trajectories reached starting material, product, or some other known state.

+ Note that it is possible to analyze trajectories before they are finished.
+There should be no ill effects on any running trajectories.

 4. **Examine Results**